Michael Kießling

 Michael Kießling (born 29 May 1973) is a German engineer and politician of the Christian Social Union (CSU) who has been serving as a member of the Bundestag from the state of Bavaria since 2017.

 Political career

-Kießling became a member of the Bundestag in the 2017 German federal election, representing the Starnberg and Landsberg districts.
+Kießling became a member of the Bundestag in the 2017 German federal election, representing the Starnberg – Landsberg am Lech constituency.

 In parliament, Kießling serves on the Committee on Construction, Housing, Urban Development and Communities and the Committee on the Environment, Nature Conservation and Nuclear Safety.
 In this capacity, he is his parliamentary group's rapporteur on the conversion of facilities no longer used by the Bundeswehr.